psu-epl/psu-epl.github.com/doc/equip/laser/K-40/stencil-11-28-18.md

 ![](img1/image_11.png)

-    2. Ensure that the laser switch is in the "Off" position for now.
+   a.
+Ensure that the laser switch is in the "Off" position for now.

 <table>
   <tr>